pipeargill/Open-Source-Wearables/README.md

 In addition to the modular base adapters, I envision adding accessories such as:

+- **Documentation on 18v power supply**: I utilize Ridgid 18v drill packs because they have a low voltage cutoff that is useful.
+I don't recommend DeWalt 20v batteries without a controller board because they can be ran down to 0v.
+I'm using adapter plates that I bought, but I can design out some printed ones that use male spade connections to interface with the batteries.
+I've found a 12/24v USB/C marine adapter that works great with 16-22v or whatever drillpacks are.
+There's also a neat 3A buck/boost converter that I've found that could also be useful.

 - **Motorcycle/MTB Helmet Integration**: A version that works with a full-face helmet on top of a half mask.

 - **Transhumanist Stillsuit**: With a focus on adapting to air quality concerns, this suit aims to normalize mask-wearing in everyday life with potential for oxygen or inhaler supply.
 - **Mobility Support**: Features focused on user needs such as standing, walking, or wheelchair/mobility aid adapters.
-- **Electronic Integrations**: Future designs will incorporate electronics like heads-up displays, lights, external displays, speakers, and fans to create advanced digital cosplay or cyberpunk wearables.
+- **Electronic Integrations**: Future designs will incorporate electronics like heads-up displays, lights, external displays, speakers, fans, ect.
 - **Meshtastic/Radio**: Embedding comms systems.
 - **Wide View Periscopes**: For TV head/Foreverwinter digital shaman design.
 May end up doing a video feed, but I want to experiment with mirrors a bit here.

+- **Dissect a used camera with a digital viewfinder for digital periscope**: Find common enough model

 - **Space Marine/Zaku/Jin Roh Suit**: Focus on larger/bulky armored cosplay base.
 - **Tactical/Utilitarian Suit**: A base focused on practical use over form.
 - **Ballistics**: Use of embedded printed structures that help resist bullet impacts—explore molecular geometries such as diamond, double diamond, graphene, and variations on these structures.

 - **TV Head Prince Robot IV**: TV head character that I plan to cosplay, which should make a good base design.
 - **Puppet Head on Long Neck**: I want to try this as a way to add more articulation to a head that is puppeted on top of the user's head.

 ---

 ### Log

+---
+add bluesky posts
+---

 #### Proof of Concept - Test Print 1 (12/1/24)